YtPopcorn/YtPopcorn/README.md

 - 👀 I’m interested in coding and building cool things
 - 🌱 I’m currently learning to code.
 - 💞️ I’m looking to collaborate on coding projects
 - 📫 How to reach me.
-You can reach me on instagram @ytpopcorn73
+You can reach me on Instagram @ytpopcorn73

 <!---
 YtPopcorn/YtPopcorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.